Skip to main content

 Data on tech workforce size and growth is essential to understanding a city’s talent pool and talent pipeline.
 As talent is often the top priority for tech companies, these statistics are crucial to ensuring your new location can support your growth.

-While Seattle’s total tech workforce is larger, Waterloo’s tech talent concentration and growth is much stronger.
-In fact, our five-year growth more than doubles Seattle’s.
-This data puts us in the #1 spot on CBRE’s list of small tech talent markets in North America.
+While Seattle’s total tech workforce is larger, Waterloo’s tech talent concentration and growth are much stronger.
+In fact, our three-year growth is more than 12x stronger than Seattle’s.
+This data puts us in the #1 spot on CBRE’s list of small tech talent markets in North America, and #7 overall.

 Seattle is home to global tech giants like Amazon and Microsoft, while Waterloo hosts major players such as Google, SAP, Bosch and EPAM Systems.
 What sets Waterloo apart is our ecosystem – one that gives talent hands-on experience at the intersection of tech, quantum and robotics, creating a workforce with future-ready skills.